 HIU is committed to providing an environment free of unlawful discrimination and harassment.
-University policy prohibits harassment and discrimination based on pregnancy, childbirth or related medical conditions, race, religious creed, color, gender, national origin, or ancestry, physical or mental disability, medical condition, marital status, age, sexual orientation or any other status protected by federal, state, local law, ordinance or regulation.
+University policy prohibits harassment and discrimination based, race, religious creed, color, gender, national origin, or ancestry, physical or mental disability, marital status consistent with the University's understanding of biblical marriage, age, or any other status protected by federal, state, local law, ordinance, or regulation.
 All such discrimination or harassment is unlawful and will not be tolerated.
 The University's anti-discrimination and harassment policy applies to all persons involved in the operation of the University and prohibits unlawful harassment or discrimination by all student employee supervisors and managers, vendors, customers, or any other persons.
 Discrimination and harassment based on the perception that a person possesses the characteristics of, or belongs to, a legally protected status or class of persons is unlawful.
 Similarly, harassment based on a person's association with a person who has, or is perceived as having, the characteristics of, or who belongs to a legally protected status or class of persons, is unlawful.

 HIU operates in compliance with all applicable federal and state non-discrimination laws and regulations in conducting its programs, activities, and employment decisions.
 Such laws and regulations include: